zmnbgd/100DaysOfSwiftUIBootCamp/READM.md

 * How to use switch statements to check multiple conditions
   - Optional: When should you use switch statements rather than if?
   - Test: Switch statements
+* How to use the ternary conditional operator for quick tests